lucahammer/tweetXer/README.md

 # Alternative to copy & paste: userscript

-Instead of copy-pasting the script, you can install it as a userscript: [greasyfork.org/en/scripts/476062-tweetxer](https://greasyfork.org/en/scripts/476062-tweetxer) (works with eg. [tampermonkey browser addon](https://addons.mozilla.org/firefox/addon/tampermonkey/))
+Instead of copy-pasting the script, you can install it as a userscript: [greasyfork.org/en/scripts/476062-tweetxer](https://greasyfork.org/en/scripts/476062-tweetxer) (works with eg. [Violentmonkey](https://addons.mozilla.org/firefox/addon/violentmonkey/), [FireMonkey](https://addons.mozilla.org/firefox/addon/firemonkey/) or [tampermonkey](https://addons.mozilla.org/firefox/addon/tampermonkey/) browser addon)

 The userscript works on smartphones as well.
 Android only.
 1. Install [Firefox Mobile](https://www.mozilla.org/firefox/browsers/mobile/), 2.
 Install the [Tampermonkey addon](https://addons.mozilla.org/firefox/addon/tampermonkey/), 3. install the [script from greasyfork](https://greasyfork.org/en/scripts/476062-tweetxer).
 Open X com and the blue bar should show up.
 You may need to uninstall the X-App before.